Approvals

 Approval Delegation

 Each user can indicate a delegate who may approve on their behalf.
-This can be useful when an approver is going out of office or has an executive assistant that helps with approvals.
+This can be particularly useful when an approver is out of the office or has an executive assistant who assists with approvals.

 Frequently Asked Questions